Reviews

 What this page is for

-This page explains the review modal step by step so you know both what each step does and why it exists.
+This page explains the review modal step by step — what each step does, what to expect, and what a successful pass through it looks like.

 When to use it